yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 ~~~~~~
 </div>
  > Notation warning: indentation is _important_ in Haskell.
- > Like in Python, a bad indentation could break your code!
+ > Like in Python, bad indentation can break your code!

 <div style="display:none">